spiwik98/spiwik98/README.md

 ## Achievements 🏆
 1) Certificate for the Python Basics course from the Software Development Academy. 🎓
 2) Certificate for the WordPress for Beginners course from LH.pl. 🌟
+3) Certificate of Completion for the Linux Course.
+Video Course.
+Introduction to Console Work organized by videopoint.pl. 🐧

 ## Projects 🚀
 1) **EatNOW!** 🍔📱